Yidaotus/YiLang2/README.md

 ![word image](about/vocab.png)

-YiLang will insert the word and you will be able to see all relevant informations by clicking on the word node.
+YiLang will insert the word, and you will be able to see all relevant information by clicking on the word node.

 ![word popup](about/popup.png)